Specter ⚡️

 The select* part of the code is saying, "this is the thing you need to do(get) to extract the sub-structure(sub-value) that is needed and apply the next-fn."
 Similarly, transform* it says, "this is how you apply a transformation(next-fn) on the current structure".

-And violà; this idea is applied to every and the best part is, it's completely agnostic to the structure and next-fn, making it a composable framework.
+And violà; this idea is applied to every navigatorarrow-up-right and the best part is, it's completely agnostic to the structure and next-fn, making it a composable framework.

 I think it really helps to think where can I get the data, and what I'll do with it than worrying about how to repack the data into a specific format(de-coupling navigation and repacking).
-More about performance .
+More about performance herearrow-up-right.
 It can be as good or better than using the default functions.